NBISweden/development-guidelines/README.md

 maintaiability as well as reliability of the produced software.

 Some general recommendations are:
-* Spend time implement testing.
+* Spend some time to implement testing.
 * Use established testing and mocking framework for the project language/environment (e.g. JUnit, pytest, the Go testing package).
 * Consider your metrics and the specific benefits;